thenbrent/paypal-digital-goods-php-examples/README.md

 I created the [PayPal Digital Goods PHP Library](https://github.com/thenbrent/paypal-digital-goods/) to connect the dots in the documentation and offer a PayPal library that is friendly to humans.

-# Usage
+# Goals

-This project does three things:
+This repository is designed to do three things:

 * demonstrate the PayPal PHP library in action;
 * demonstrate how to setup the PHP library for your own use;
 * show how to include the [PayPal Digital Goods PHP Library](https://github.com/thenbrent/paypal-digital-goods/) as a submodule in your applications main Git repository.

+# Usage

 To run the examples for yourself, clone the entire folder somewhere onto your server, eg. `http://example.com/paypal-examples/`.